 The first fleet of Foundation 36 yachts built in 1995 were sold to Malaysia in 2005, at which point our current fleet were commissioned.

-We have a board of eight members who meet monthly to oversee the direction of Swan River Sailing:
+We have a board of eight members who meet regularly to oversee the direction of Swan River Sailing:

-Grantham Kitto (President), Don Nickels (Vice President), Michael McAullay (Treasurer), Peter Leonhardt, Phil Mostyn and Mark Fitzhardinge with alternate board members Keith Swinton and Ben Durham.
+Grantham Kitto (President), Michael McAullay (Treasurer), Peter Leonhardt, Mark Fitzhardinge , Cameron Shephard, Keith Swinton and Ben Durham.